sctlcd/pearl/README.md

 - If mobile menu is collapsed and if the user scrolls down then scrolls up to the very top of the page window (window scroll = 0) then Top/Down page buttons are visible (from products page, gallery page).
 - Set image gallery back to required.
 - Create products and gallery sub-directories in media folder containing respectively product images and gallery images.
-- The order is successfully created.
-The payment is charged correctly.
-The order confirmation email is not received.
+- The order is created and the payment is charged correctly (see [here](https://github.com/sctlcd/pearl/tree/master/testing/stripe_checkout_wh.PNG) and [here](https://github.com/sctlcd/pearl/tree/master/testing/stripe_payment.PNG)) The order confirmation email is not received.

 Back to [top](#tableOfContents)